Pattie Boyd

-Patricia Anne Boyd (born 17 March 1944) is an English model and photographer.
-She was one of the leading international models during the 1960s and, with Jean Shrimpton, epitomised the British female look of the era.
+Patricia Anne Boyd (born 17 March 1944) is a retired English model and photographer.
 Boyd married George Harrison in 1966, experiencing the height of the Beatles' popularity and sharing their embrace of Indian spirituality.
 She divorced Harrison in 1977 and married mutual friend Eric Clapton in 1979; they divorced in 1989.
 Boyd inspired Harrison's songs "I Need You", "If I Needed Someone", "Something", and "For You Blue", and Clapton's songs "Layla", "Bell Bottom Blues", and "Wonderful Tonight".

 In August 2007, Boyd published her autobiography Wonderful Today (titled Wonderful Tonight in the United States).
-Her photographs of Harrison and Clapton, titled Through the Eye of a Muse, have been widely exhibited.
+Her photographs of Harrison and Clapton, titled Through the Eye of a Muse, have been exhibited.

 Early life

 Boyd was born on 17 March 1944 in Taunton, Somerset, the first child of Colin ("Jock") Ian Langdon Boyd and Diana Frances Boyd (née Drysdale).
 The Boyds moved to West Lothian in Scotland, where her brother, Colin, was born in 1946.
 They then moved to Guildford, Surrey, where her sister Jenny was born in 1947.
 After Jock's discharge from the Royal Air Force, the Boyds lived in Nairobi from 1948 to 1953.
 Boyd's youngest sister, Paula, was born at a hospital in Nakuru, Kenya, in 1951.

 From the age of eight, Boyd boarded at Nakuru School near Nairobi.
 During a half-term break, she returned home and was shocked to learn that her parents had divorced.
 In December 1953, she and her siblings moved to England with Diana and her new husband, Bobbie Gaymer-Jones.
 With her mother's second marriage, Boyd gained two half-brothers, David (b.
 1954) and Robert ("Boo"; b.
 1955).
 Many years later, she learned that she had two half-sisters through Jock's second marriage.

 Boyd briefly attended Hazeldean School in Putney, and then the St Agnes and St Michael Convent Boarding School in East Grinstead, and St Martha's Convent in Hadley Wood, Hertfordshire.
 She achieved three GCE O level passes in 1961.
 She moved to London the same year and through her mother found work as a trainee beautician, age 17, at Elizabeth Arden's Bond Street salon.
 A client who worked for Honey magazine then inspired her to join an agency and begin work as a fashion model.